SAP/openui5-docs/docs/Step_2_Data_Access_and_Client-Server_Communication_e9de002.md

 >
 > In this tutorial, we are using a mock server instead of a real OData service so that we can execute the code in every environment.
 The mock server does not generate any network traffic, so we use the *Console* tab to monitor the communication.
 >
+> If you want to switch to the real service, do the following:
+>
 > 1. In the `index.html` file, remove the line `data-sap-ui-oninit="module:sap/ui/core/tutorial/odatav4/initMockServer"`.
 >
 > 2. Check the URI of the default data source in the `manifest.json` file.
 Depending on the environment, change it to something that avoids cross-origin resource sharing \(CORS\) problems.
 For more information, see [Request Fails Due to Same-Origin Policy \(Cross-Origin Resource Sharing - CORS\)](Request_Fails_Due_to_Same-Origin_Policy_(Cross-Origin_Resource_Sharing_-_CORS)_5bb388f.md)